-4.6 Distribution of region length and longest region in multiple chain antigen dataset.
-76 4.7 Probability of having longer regions than a given region length X. 77 4.8 Unusal examples in which regions of 19 residues are accompained ,, by longer regions.
-79 4.9 The fraction of the number of regions and fragments, for a given length X, having the specified length in the single chain dataset 79 4.10 The fraction of regions and fraction of fragments, for a given length X, having the specified length in the multiple chain dataset 80 4.11 In single chain dataset, correlation between the number of frag- ments and number of regions, longest region, number of residues in regions and average number of regions in an epitope 82 4.12 In multiple chain dataset, correlation between the number of frag- - ments and number of regions, longest region, number of residues in regions and average number of regions in an epitope 84 4.13 Distribution of epitope size in the single and multiple chain datasets.
-85 Region shapes in the epitopes 86 Flow chart to describe the steps in shape classification method 87 The best fit line vector VL, in a four residue region 88 Computation of first reference point on the best fit line.
-90 Mapping of ideal and actual points on best fit line 91 Flow chart of the peptide shape classification protocol.
-93 Contacts in folded peptides 95 The distribution of region lengths in extended, curved and folded shape regions in single and multiple chain datasets 100 4.22 the epitope in the dataset.
-103 4.23 Epitopes with 2 extended regions.
-104 The distribution of region lengths in helix, strand and coil structure of regions in the single and multiple chain datasets 108 4.25 The distribution of helix, strand and coil in the regions of each of the epitope in the dataset.
-109 5.1 End-capping in peptides 119 5.2 Stapling A) disulphide stapling in a folded peptide.
-B) glycine linker cyclisation in a folded peptide 122 5.3 4N9G - Crystal structure of a computationally designed RSV- presenting epitope scaffold and its elicited antibody 17HD9 5.4 4N9G - The WT epitope in the full length protein 5.5 4N9G - helix-turn-helix epitope structure 132 5.6 4N9G - Residue level stability during 500 ns simulation (three replicates).
-5.7 4N9G - The antibody/WTSS2-C2 complex simulated for 500 ns.
-5.8 3LHP - Crystal structure of HIV epitope-scaffold 4E10 Fv complex.
-5.9 3LHP - helix-turn-helix epitope structure 5.10 3LHP - The WT epitope in the full length protein (WT-FL), 140
+4.6 Distribution of region length and longest region in multiple chain 76 4.7 antigen dataset 77 Probability of having longer regions than a given region length X 11 4.8 Unusal examples in which regions of 19 residues are accompained 70 4.0 by longer regions 79 4.9 The fraction of the number of regions and fragments, for a given length $X$ , having the specified length in the single chain dataset 79 4.10 The fraction of regions and fraction of fragments, for a given length X, having the specified length in the multiple chain dataset 80 4.11 In single chain dataset, correlation between the number of frag- ments and number of regions, longest region, number of residues in regions and average number of regions in an epitope 82 4.12 In multiple chain dataset, correlation between the number of frag- ments and number of regions, longest region, number of residues in regions and average number of regions in an epitope 84 4.13 Distribution of epitope size in the single and multiple chain datasets.
+85 4.14 Region shapes in the epitopes 86 4.15 Flow chart to describe the steps in shape classification method 87 4.16 The best fit line vector $\mathbf{VL}$ , in a four residue region 88 4.17 Computation of first reference point on the best fit line 90 4.18 Mapping of ideal and actual points on best fit line 91 4.19 Flow chart of the peptide shape classification protocol 93 4.20 Contacts in folded peptides 95 4.21 The distribution of region lengths in extended, curved and folded shape regions in single and multiple chain datasets 100 4.22 The distribution of extended, curved and folded regions in each of the epitope in the dataset 103 4.23 Epitopes with 2 extended regions 104 4.24 The distribution of region lengths in helix, strand and coil structure of regions in the single and multiple chain datasets 108 4.25 The distribution of helix, strand and coil in the regions of each of the epitope in the dataset 109 1 1 5.1 End-capping in peptides 119 5.2 Stapling A) disulphide stapling in a folded peptide.
+B) glycine linker cyclisation in a folded peptide 122 5.3 4N9G - Crystal structure of a computationally designed RSV- presenting epitope scaffold and its elicited antibody 17HD9 131 5.4 4N9G - The WT epitope in the full length protein 132 5.5 4N9G - helix-turn-helix epitope structure 132 5.6 4N9G - Residue level stability during 500 ns simulation (three replicates) 136 5.7 4N9G - The antibody/WTSS2-C2 complex simulated for 500 ns 5.8 3LHP - Crystal structure of HIV epitope-scaffold 4E10 Fv complex.
+5.9 3LHP - helix-turn-helix epitope structure 5.10 3LHP - The WT epitope in the full length protein (WT-FL),